NEUROFUSIONInc/fusion/fusionMobile/README.md

 bugs:

-Change press & hold text for android
+(done) Change press & hold text for android

+- check instances when scheduleFusionNotification is called

+  - there's a hook in the PromptContext...

+- add "isScheduled" tag to notifications